UTAH AND MENTAL DISABILITY

 In addition, the evidence must show these conditions significantly impact your ability to function in a normal work setting.
 For example, perhaps you have anxiety attacks at work and have to go home.
 Likewise, you may not be able to focus on work tasks due to your anxiety.
 You need evidence proving your problems.
 Learn more about medical evidence here.

-Likewise, your family or friends can write statements about your anxiety difficulties.
+Likewise, your family or friends can write statements about your anxiety problems.
+For example, perhaps they have seen you have a panic attack.
+They could write about how often those occur and how long they last.
 Additionally, if you have been fired from a job due to anxiety, your past employer can give a statement as to why you were fired.

 SCHIZOPHRENIA ANOTHER MENTAL DISABILITY IN UTAH

 Another example we could look at is Schizophrenia.
-Schizophrenia is a disabling impairment.
+Schizophrenia is a serious mental condition.
 Under the Schizophrenia listing, you must show you have either delusions or hallucinations, disorganized thinking (speech), or disorganized behavior or catatonia.
 Not only must you have one of these symptoms, you must also have either an extreme impairment or two moderate impairments in:

 - Understand, remember, or apply information (see 12.00E1).